Setting Up A Google Ads Account: Everything You Need to Know

 - Path 1: 15

 Beginner Tip: The excel LEN function will count the characters in each of your lines when writing ad copy.

 Beyond the ad itself, advertisers are able to take advantage of ad extensions (appear below the ad in the example above).
-The full list of available extensions can be found on the Adwords Support site.
+The full list of available extensions can be found on the Google Ads Support site.
 Our favorite include: